Usha-Mounika/Samsung_PD/README.md

   assign y = _2_;
 endmodule
 ```
-The flattened nelist is the netlist where the hierarchies (or submodules) are are replaced by the actual gates logic present in those sub modules.
+The flattened nelist is the netlist where the hierarchies (or submodules) are replaced by the actual gates logic present in those sub modules.
 Inorder to generate the flattened netlist the first 3 steps were same.
 In the step-4,
 ```bash
 yosys> flatten
 yosys> write_verilog -noattr multiple_modules_flat.v